-Founders shall file with the NBM the licensing application, accompanied by corporate documents; disclosures on the identity, qualification and experience of the directors/key officers, the shareholders with significant equity interests (i.e., 1 percent or more) and their affiliates; financial disclosures; the bank's business plan etc. Shares shall be fully paid in cash, regardless if from own or borrowed funds.
-In case of bridge institutions the share capital can be paid in state issued securities.

-The NBM issues the preliminary approval of the application within five months.

-Founders shall pay in the capital (minimum capital is set at 100 million Moldovan lei, approx 5 million euros).
+- Founders shall file with the NBM the licensing application, accompanied by corporate documents; disclosures on the identity, qualification and experience of the directors/key officers, the shareholders with qualified equity interests (i.e., 1 percent or more) and their affiliates; financial disclosures; the bank's business plan etc. Shares shall be fully paid in cash, regardless if from own or borrowed funds.
+In case of bridge banks, the share capital can be paid in state issued securities. - The NBM shall issue the preliminary approval of the application within five months. - Founders shall pay in the capital (minimum capital is set at 100 million Moldovan lei, ca. 4.5 million euros).
 The bank shall lease or purchase office premises and equipment, employ key personnel and retain an external auditor.
-If these requirements are not met within five months, the preliminary approval ceases.

-The NBM issues the banking licence within two months after all the above requirements are fulfilled.
-The license is issued for an unlimited term, for a fee of 50,000 Moldovan lei (approx 2,400 euros).
+If these requirements are not met within five months, the preliminary approval ceases. - The NBM shall issue the banking licence within two months after all the above requirements are fulfilled.
+The license is issued for an unlimited term, for a fee of 50,000 Moldovan lei (ca. 2,400 euros).